Ira Joe Fisher

-Ira Joe Fisher (born October 31, 1947, Salamanca, New York) is an American broadcaster, poet, and educator.
+Ira Joe Fisher (born October 31, 1947, Salamanca, New York) is an American retired broadcaster, poet, and educator.
 From 1999 to 2006, he was the weather reporter for CBS's The Saturday Early Show.
 He is known for his ability to write backwards on Plexiglas during his weather presentations.

 Background

-Fisher spent his childhood in Cattaraugus County, New York, a rural area in western New York, south of Buffalo.
+Fisher spent his childhood in Cattaraugus County, New York, a rural area in Western New York, south of Buffalo.
 He was born in Salamanca, got his first job at WGGO there, and graduated from Little Valley Central High School in 1965.
 He attended college at the State University of New York at Fredonia but left before graduating for a four-year stint in the Air Force.
 He was stationed in Syracuse, New York and attended Syracuse University, majoring in drama and Russian; he later worked for the Air Force as a Russian translator.
 He has a Master of Fine Arts from New England College.